ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 }
 ```

-Also, the security enforcement done for the service using `http:ServiceConfig` can be overwridden by `http:ResourceConfig` annotation for a specific API(s).
+Also, the security enforcement that is done for the service using the `http:ServiceConfig` can be overridden by the `http:ResourceConfig` annotation for a specific API(s).

 > **Note:** It is required to use HTTPS when enforcing authentication and authorization checks to ensure the confidentiality of sensitive authentication data.